 via Red Star Air

-The national average cost to install a new split-system central AC is $5,500.
+The national average cost to install a new split-system central AC can range between $4,500 and $6,500, depending on the choice of equipment (brand and capacity), project accessibility and location.
 This includes a new mid-range 17-21 SEER (2-stage) outdoor unit and evaporator coil (split system), professional (warrantied) installation, any required site assessments and building permits, and the workmanship warranty from the installer.
 It is assumed that most of the required ductwork is already in place, with only minor alterations or updates required to be made to the existing ductwork.